MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: Related Work

 \section{Related Work}

 \paragraph{Dendrograms and Ultrametrics.} A hierarchical, coarse-graining sequence $\theta$ with $\theta(t_1=0)=\hat 0$ and $\theta(t_M)=\hat 1$ is called an \textit{agglomerative dendrogram}, and can be represented by an acyclic rooted merge tree~\citep{jainDataClusteringReview1999,carlssonCharacterizationStabilityConvergence2010}.
-One can define an \textit{ultrametric} $D_\theta$ from the first-merge times, which corresponds to the depth in the dendrogram. \cite{carlssonCharacterizationStabilityConvergence2010} showed that there is a one-to-one correspondence between agglomerative dendrograms and ultrametrics, which can be used to efficiently compare two such dendrograms via the Gromov-Hausdorff distance between the ultrametric spaces~\citep{memoliGromovHausdorffDistanceUltrametric2023}.
-When $\theta$ is non-hierarchical, however, the first-merge times no longer define the sequence uniquely because clusters that have merged can split off again.
-In this case, $\theta$ cannot be represented by a tree and $D_\theta$ does not fulfil the triangle inequality in general.
-Hence, ultrametrics cannot be used to analyse and compare non-hierarchical sequences of partitions (see Section~\ref{sec:links_other_methods}).
+One can define an \textit{ultrametric} $D_\theta$ from the first-merge times, which follows from the depth in the dendrogram. \cite{carlssonCharacterizationStabilityConvergence2010} showed there is a one-to-one correspondence between agglomerative dendrograms and ultrametrics that can be used to efficiently compare dendrograms using the Gromov-Hausdorff distance between the ultrametric spaces~\citep{memoliGromovHausdorffDistanceUltrametric2023}.
+When $\theta$ is non-hierarchical, however, first-merge times no longer define the sequence uniquely, as merged clusters can split again.
+Hence, $\theta$ cannot be represented by a tree, and $D_\theta$ does not fulfil the triangle inequality in general.
+As a result, ultrametrics cannot be used to analyse and compare non-hierarchical sequences of partitions (see Section~\ref{sec:links_other_methods}).